How to watch The Office spinoff The Paper in the UK

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-The Office spinoff The Paper has landed, here’s how to watch in the UK
+The Office spinoff The Paper is here – here’s how to watch in the UK

-The new workplace comedy releases in its entirety this week on Sky and Now
+The new workplace comedy releases in its entirety tonight on Sky and Now

 The Office fans, rejoice.
 More than a decade after Dunder Mifflin closed its doors, Greg Daniels, the man behind The Office US, is back with a new spinoff: The Paper, which sees the same documentary crew turn their cameras toward a new workplace – a struggling newspaper called the Toledo Truth‑Teller.